AndyLam912/DuelDeTanks/README.md

 # DuelDeTanks
-This is a game made with a friend as a school project.
+This is a game made with a friend as a school project in french.